Peru

 Arequipa is a gorgeous colonial city, its pretty centre a UNESCO world heritage site and packed with pastel coloured Spanish style villas, whitewashed churches and busy piazzas all set against the impressive backdrop of the El Misti Volcano.

 Although well worth a visit in its own right, Arequipa is also the base from which you can head into the Colca Canyon, a dramatic gorge that claims to be the deepest in the world and which is home to an impressive population of condors.
 If you visit during the early morning you can see these giant birds, the largest land birds on earth with a wing-span of up to 3m, as they soar on the thermal currents that rise from the valley floor.
-It is a truly remarkable site.
+It is a truly remarkable sight.

 Approximately 4 hours drive south of Lima you will find one of South America’s most mysterious sites, the Nazca Lines.
 A series of strange figures etched into the desert thousands of years ago, they are best appreciated from the air in a small plane.
 Children will love spotting the monkey, condor, hummingbird, spider and fish amongst others and will enjoy embellishing the alien conspiracy theories surrounding their origins.
 This experience can be combined with a nature cruise to the Ballestas Islands where you can view penguins, pelicans, sea lions and dolphins, as well as a visit to the sand dunes of Huacachina and the ancient mummies at Chauchilla Cemetery.